tiagovalverde/machine-learning-regression-house-prediction/README.md

 - Linear Regression
 - Robust Regression

 ## Notes
-Outliers are the main issue affecting a Linear Regression model.
+- Outliers are the main issue affecting a Linear Regression model.
+- RANSAC regression used to target outliers

 ## Resources